ELDER EXPLOITATION: CRIMINAL PROSECUTION & MEDICAID DENIALS

 If the Medicaid program is involved, the Texas Attorney General may prosecute the suit in conjunction with the local county or district attorney.

 People acting as agent under a Durable Power of Attorney or as successor trustee in a Revocable Living Trust, as children of elderly parents often do, can also be prosecuted under Texas Penal Code 32.45.
+Even people who have no formal, written authority but on whom an elder relies and who are seen as being more financially sophisticated can be, and have been, prosecuted.

 As our parents age, they become more likely to need Medicaid and whether and when they may need it becomes less predictable.
 If they give their child a gift and apply for Medicaid within the next five years, they will not be financially eligible for Medicaid benefits, perhaps for months, perhaps for years.
 Medicaid presumes that the gift (or any transfer for less than fair market value) was made in order to financially qualify for Medicaid: this is Medicaid fraud.

 In some cases, this presumption can be rebutted.
 For example, a 65 year old woman has a stroke but her doctor can testify and her medical records show that when she made the gift at 61 she was in excellent health and had no reason to expect to need Medicaid within the next five years.
+Or perhaps she has tithed her entire life.
+Or perhaps she always gives her grandchildren a birthday check for a certain amount.

 In many cases, it would be reckless not to acknowledge the possibility of needing Medicaid within the next five years, however painful this may be.

 If family members chip in to pay for his room and board, Medicaid will pay for skilled nursing and related expenses during the penalty period under an arrangement known as “Mason Manor.”
 If they do not, perhaps an unlicensed board and care home will accept him in exchange for Social Security retirement benefits.
 But it will not provide skilled nursing, therapy or, most likely, 24 hour supervision and care.
+It will provide a bed in a shared room and three modest meals a day.

 If the person who received the gift returns it, Medicaid will forgive the “reckless” receipt and there will be no penalty period.